LyndaFinn/CleaningDataProject/README.md

 2) Append the test data to the bottom of the train data

 3) Eliminate columns that do not contain mean() or std() summaries We were instucted to keep just the mean and std columns.
 There were many columns that did not contain these varialbes, and they were elminated.
-I also chose to eliminate columns that might have had mean or std int he name, but did not contain the mean or std summary, indicated by the mean() or std() designation.
+I also chose to eliminate columns that might have had mean or std int their name, but did not contain the mean or std summary, indicated by the mean() or std() designation.
 The resulting 66 column names are describe in the codebook.

 4) Add the subject and activity code as columns in the data set